 So what do you do when don’t feel like lazying around the beach on overcast days?

-Simple – you go hiking.
+Simple – you do some hiking on Hamilton Island.
 And catch sunsets.

 Depending on your fitness level, there are plenty of options to keep you busy for a couple of days or longer if you’re keen on venturing down every single track.
-With a total area of only 5 km2 across the whole island, you’ll be able to explore a fair bit in not much time at all.
+With a total area of only 5 km2 across the whole island, you’ll be able to explore a fair bit of the Hamilton Island hikes in not much time at all.
 Well… if it wasn’t for those hills, that is!

-Pretty much all of the trails are accessible from around the Reef View Hotel at the Scenic Trail entrance.
+Pretty much all of the trails are accessible from around the Reef View Hotel at the Scenic Trail entrance just off Resort Drive.
 The trail head is at the back of the hotel where the conference centre is located.
 Sounds complicated but it’s actually pretty easy to find.

 There are two other trail heads, one at Palm Valley and the other at Hideaway Bay at the eastern end of Catseye Beach.
 The latter was still closed in early May after the March cyclone.
 Palm Valley is around the southern part of the island, close to the airport (and thus not particularly convenient for most visitors) so we ended up only using the Scenic Trail one.